A chronic, degenerative condition affecting central vision.

 At Progressive Vision, our dedicated team of eye doctors and optometrists supported by eye technicians and eye nurses are experts in the diagnosis, prevention, and treatment of eye conditions such as

-We provide comprehensive consultations using the latest technology and equipment in the relaxed environment of our recently opened, state-of-the art clinic.
+We provide comprehensive consultations using the latest technology and equipment in the relaxed environment of our state-of-the art clinics.

 A regular eye test, at least once every two years should be part of everyone’s healthcare routine.
 Many of the reasons people lose their sight are preventable, but only if caught early.